Assembly Bill 890

 These new categories of NPs are:

 • 103 NP - Works under the provisions outlined in Business and Profession Code Section 2837.103.
-This NP works in a group setting with at least one physician and surgeon within the population focus of their National Certification
+This NP must work in a group setting with at least one physician and surgeon.

 • 104 NP - Works under the provisions outlined in Business and Professions Code Section 2837.104.
 This NP may work independently within the population focus of their National Certification.